harshankur/officeParser/README.md

 // callback
 officeParser.parseWord("/path/to/word.docx", function(data, err){
     // "data" string in the callback here is the text parsed from the word file passed in the first argument above if (err) return console.log(err);
     console.log(data)
 })

 officeParser.parsePowerPoint("/path/to/powerpoint.pptx", function(data, err){
     // "data" string in the callback here is the text parsed from the powerpoint file passed in the first argument above if (err) return console.log(err);
     console.log(data)
 })

 officeParser.parseExcel("/path/to/excel.xlsx", function(data, err){
     // "data" string in the callback here is the text parsed from the excel file passed in the first argument above if (err) return console.log(err);
     console.log(data)
 })

 officeParser.parseOpenOffice("/path/to/writer.odt", function(data, err){
     // "data" string in the callback here is the text parsed from the writer file passed in the first argument above if (err) return console.log(err);
     console.log(data)
 })

+// promise
+officeParser.parseWordAsync("/path/to/word.docx");
+.then((data) => {
+    // data is the parsed text
+})
+officeParser.parsePowerPointAsync("/path/to/powerpoint.pptx");
+.then((data) => {
+    // data is the parsed text
+})
+officeParser.parseExcelAsync("/path/to/excel.xlsx");
+.then((data) => {
+    // data is the parsed text
+})
+officeParser.parseOpenOfficeAsync("/path/to/writer.odt");
+.then((data) => {
+    // data is the parsed text
+})

 // async/await
 try {
     // "data" string returned from promise here is the text parsed from the office file passed in the first argument const data1 = await officeParser.parseWordAsync("/path/to/word.docx");

     const data2 = await officeParser.parsePowerPointAsync("/path/to/powerpoint.pptx");

     const data3 = await officeParser.parseExcelAsync("/path/to/excel.xlsx");

     const data3 = await officeParser.parseOpenOfficeAsync("/path/to/writer.odt");
 } catch (err) {
     // resolve error
     console.log(err);
 }
 ```